lbelzile/math80667a/docs/01-introduction.md

 > ensure that experimental units receiving one treatment differ in no systematic way from those receiving another treatment.

-This point also motivates use of **double-blind** procedures (where both experimenters and participants are unaware of the treatment allocation) and use of placebo and control groups.
+This point also motivates use of **double-blind** procedures (where both experimenters and participants are unaware of the treatment allocation) and use of placebo in control groups (to avoid psychological effects, etc. associated with receiving treatment or lack thereof participants).

-Randomization is at the core of achieving this goal, and ensuring measurements are independent of one another also comes out as corolary.
+Randomization is at the core of achieving this goal, and ensuring measurements are independent of one another also comes out as corollary.

 ### Variability